tapdata/tapdata.github.io/README.md

 TapData can be used by Application developers in following use cases:

-- 「Coming soon in beta」Automatica API backend (Backend as a service) for data CRUD operations
+- 「Coming soon」Automatica API backend (Backend as a service) for data CRUD operations
 - Code-less CQRS implementation
 - Code-less RDBMS caching solution
 - Code-less Producer / Consumer for Kafka